codenay/wordwise/README.md

 ## Usage

-To use WordWise, simply paste a block of text into the input field and click the "Extract" button.
+To use WordWise, simply paste a block of text into the input field and click the "Extract Keywords" button.
 The app will generate a list of the most important keywords based on the text you provided.
-You can customize the number of keywords to extract by adjusting the slider.

-To copy the extracted keywords to your clipboard, click the "Copy" button.

 ## Contributing